aakllee/aakllee.github.io/content/about/about.md

 and choice of degree.

-I actively engage in interdisciplinary research projects, having [participated](/posts/igem) in iGEM 2024 as a computational biologist to engineer a bacterial system for lanthanide transport, as well as smaller projects such as applying machine learning to butterfly wing image segmentation and analysis.
+I actively engage in interdisciplinary research projects, having participated in [iGEM 2024](/posts/igem) as a computational biologist to engineer a bacterial system for lanthanide transport, as well as smaller projects such as applying machine learning to butterfly wing image segmentation and analysis.

-I am currently working on a group research project for the use of genomic sequencing data in optimal control of immunotherapy.
+I am currently working on a group research project for the use of transcriptomic sequencing data in optimal control of engineered cellular immunotherapy.

 ## Skills
-For software engineering, I am proficient in a variety of general purpose programming languages, including C, Java, Julia, MATLAB, Scheme/Lisp, and Python.
-I develop mainly on Linux, and have extensive experience in Unix-like system/server maintenance and administration.
-I am familiar with modern methodologies such as AGILE and scrum.
+I am proficient in a variety of general purpose programming languages including C, Java, Julia, MATLAB, Scheme/Lisp, and Python.
+I develop mainly on Linux, and have extensive experience in Unix-like system/server maintenance and administration (Debian, Alpine Linux, OpenBSD, etc.).

 Of these, I have used Julia, MATLAB, and Java for mathematical and computational systems modelling for biological systems, involving a